-According to John R. Mohler's publication Federal Poultry Research at the Agricultural Research Center, Beltsville, MD from 1939, the poultry farm had been used for experimental work for more than 25 years.
-At this time, 177 acres of the area were devoted to yards, buildings, and other facilities used for poultry research.
-According to Mohler, in 1934, the farm was enlarged, and the poultry houses rebuilt.
-Thus, at the time of Mohler's visit, all the poultry houses and other buildings used for poultry investigations, including Building 267, were practically new, with only one original building still standing (Mohler 1939).
+According to John R. Mohler's publication Federal Poultry Research at the Agricultural Research Center, Beltsville, MD from 1939, the poultry farm had been used for experimental work for more than 25 years by the late 1930s.
+In 1934, around the time when new laboratory buildings were being constructed, the farm was enlarged, and the poultry houses rebuilt.
+Thus, at the time of Mohler's report, all the poultry houses and other buildings used for poultry investigations, including Building 270, were practically new, with only one original building still standing (Mohler 1939).

 Mohler describes the poultry farm as consisting of four laboratory buildings, a central heating plant, and more than 200 houses of various sizes for housing the experimental flocks and equipment.
 At this time, the poultry buildings had the capacity to house approximately 7,000 adult chickens, 1,500 turkeys, and 200 pigeons.
 Additionally, facilities for brooding 13,000 chicks and 2,500 poults during the normal brooding period (February 1-June 1) were available, with incubator capacity of about 150,000 eggs (Mohler 1939).
+The building appears to have been used as a turkey mating and breeding house since its construction.